Southern Baptist Convention: Mission agencies

 The denomination was organized in 1845 to create a mission board to support the sending of Baptist missionaries.
 The North American Mission Board, or NAMB, (founded as the Domestic Mission Board, and later the Home Mission Board) in Alpharetta, Georgia serves missionaries involved in evangelism and church planting in the U.S. and Canada, while the International Mission Board, or IMB, (originally the Foreign Mission Board) in Richmond, Virginia, sponsors missionaries to the rest of the world.

 Baptist Men is the mission organization for men in the convention's churches and is under the North American Mission Board.

 The Woman's Missionary Union, founded in 1888, is an auxiliary to the national convention, which helps facilitate two large annual missions offerings: the Annie Armstrong Easter Offering (for North American missions) and the Lottie Moon Christmas Offering (for international missions).

-Southern Baptist Disaster Relief
+Send Relief

 Southern Baptist Convention Disaster Relief volunteers prepare food in D'Iberville, Mississippi, September 12, 2005.

 Among the more visible organizations within the North American Mission Board is Southern Baptist Disaster Relief.
 In 1967, a small group of Texas Southern Baptist volunteers helped victims of Hurricane Beulah by serving hot food cooked on small "buddy burners".
 In 2005, volunteers responded to 166 named disasters, prepared 17,124,738 meals, repaired 7,246 homes, and removed debris from 13,986 yards.
 Southern Baptist Disaster Relief provides many different types: food, water, child care, communication, showers, laundry, repairs, rebuilding, or other essential tangible items that contribute to the resumption of life following the crisis—and the message of the Gospel.
 All assistance is provided to individuals and communities free of charge.
 SBC DR volunteer kitchens prepare much of the food distributed by the Red Cross in major disasters.